MaryamZulfiqar307/DevOps/Week2/XP and Pair Programming.md

 ![9 Practices of XP](https://user-images.githubusercontent.com/128154979/226687902-8d0b5d58-9397-439c-b8e1-07300a2b89d3.jpg)

 1.  **Planning Game:** This involves both the development team and the customer.
-The customer prioritizes the requirements, and the team estimates the effort required to implement them.
+The customer prioritizes the requirements(stories), and the team estimates the effort required to implement them(tasks).
 This approach enables the team to focus on delivering the highest value features first.

 2.  **Small Releases:** XP emphasizes the delivery of small, working increments of software.
 This practice allows the customer to see progress and provide feedback early in the development process.